Home of the Sewalot Site

 For antique and vintage sewing machines

-The Essex Miniature Sewing Machine
+The Essex Miniature Toy Sewing Machine

 Alex I Askaroff